Rich vs Poor Differences Revealed

 Rich Habit #1: Rich People Make Their Money Work For Them

 The rich realize that you won’t build wealth if you’re constrained to hourly pay.
 Everyone has the same allotted hours a day, yet the rich maximize those hours.
+In fact, according to the IRS, wealthy people have 7 types of income streams.

 The rich spend time reading business reports of business they want to invest in.
 They purchase real estate smartly so they can have a relatively passive income stream in an appreciating asset.
 Their money works FOR them.